IBM/event-automation/_eem_11.1/05-Describe-Publish/05-managing-user-access-to-topics.md

 ## Revoking subscriptions

 After socializing your option, you can revoke subscriptions to it.
-The next gateway configuration update will disconnect any clients using revoked subscriptions from the event source with an appropriate error message.
+After revoking a subscription, the gateway no longer allows revoked credentials to be used in new connection attempts.
+Client connections that are already connected stay connected until they disconnect.

 To revoke subscriptions, complete the following steps:
 1. Log in to the {{site.data.reuse.eem_name}} UI by using your login credentials.